Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 - Reports of sticky accelerator pedals (yikes!)

-Want the down-and-dirty on these issues?
+Want the down-and-dirty on these matters?

 Check out the NHTSA recalls and complaints for the 2005 and 2006 Mariners.